Brob2nd/Smash-Remix-Debugged/readme.md

 MichaelthemanX: Sandbag's Announcer

+Daniel Welch: Arranger of "Masked Dedede" and "Fortuna", Part of the Smash Remix music team.

-coffee: Musician/Arranger of the Donkey Kong Jr. Song and part of the Vanilla Smash Remix OST.
+coffee: Musician/Arranger of the Donkey Kong Jr. Song and Part of the Smash Remix music team.

 B3313 Team and Newsupkaizo55: Creators of B3313, and musicians/composers of the 14 new songs added for the mod